-Lattice. a guide. by GregorOvich.
+Lattice. a guide.

 for the human who wants to stop managing and start. conducting.